 When the remote action is executed, it rotates all files and removes the last one if the elapsed time from the last execution is greater than one hour, otherwise the information gathered in the execution will be saved in the last file, replacing the information in it.

-Make sure you have FULL logs enabled for Skype.
+Make sure you have FULL or LIGHT logs enabled for Skype.

 You should get the logs written on one of these two folders depending on the Skype version: %LocalAppData%\Microsoft\Office\16.0\Lync\Tracing **FOR SKYPE 2016** %LocalAppData%\Microsoft\Office\15.0\Lync\Tracing **FOR SKYPE 2015**

 If the log files are empty, the Remote Action will not be able to return any Skype calls data.

 - MinSecondsForCall: If the time since the call is established until it is finished is lower than the provided value, the call is considered as short.
 It is categorized in this way because some calls may become short due to technical issues.

 - NumHoursForTimeout: The maximum duration to consider an unfinished call as dropped call.
 When the remote action is being executed, there may be calls in progress, hence they are stored in a cache file.
 For the following attempts, if the duration of the call passes the provided value, it is categorized as dropped.
 The purpose of this value is to categorize dropped and unfinished calls properly, because they have the same traces in the Skype for Business logs.

 The first value is useful for identifying calls properly established and dropped by either the caller or the receiver, but whose duration was too short to consider them as "normal" call.
 It covers the cases when the device is muted, or a wrong audio device was selected and the user has to leave the call and set it up again, etc.